-Drive through the suburbs of any city and you will encounter many small homesteads engulfed by the unrelenting, fungal growth of veterinary homoeopathhousing developments and commercial sprawl.
+Drive through the suburbs of any city and you will encounter many small homesteads engulfed by the unrelenting, fungal growth of housing developments and commercial sprawl.
 The dreams of the original homesteaders have often, long since faded away, along with the people who carved a living for themselves out of the wilderness, and in those rail-fenced compounds settles a new breed of Man, the city worker, desperate to earn a meaningful income, while at the same time responding to a basal urge to live alongside Mother Nature.
 Among these modern havens you will find dotted in ones and twos, countless horses and donkeys in small, grassless corrals; in others a few sheep and goats and the occasional llama or alpaca, reaching for life beyond the fenced limits.
 It is predominantly this type of environment to which The Llama Sanctuary is called to collect some hapless creature abandoned to a fate unknown, when the occupants flee the rubble of a debt-shrouded life.
 Thankfully, Georgie didn’t fall into that category.

 Not all llamas should be shorn.
 Classic or Ccara llamas often do not grow fiber fast enough to recover in time for winter.